drewm27/speakerrankings/large-size.md

 ### #21 JBL Xtreme 4: $380

 - Positives: Removable battery.
 Slightly deeper bass than Xtreme 3.
 Use [this EQ](https://www.instagram.com/p/C4Sqdy8IkDX/) for the best sound quality.
 - Negatives: High priced.
 Some bass boost.
-Dip in the upper bass to midrange makes it sound strange.
+Dip in the upper bass to midrange makes it sound strange which cannot be EQd out.
 Some upper mids and treble boost at high levels.
 - Weight 4.63lbs / 2.1kg
 - Battery Life: 24 hours
 - Charging: USB-C